aimacode/aima-gsoc/README.md

 - Say which of the above areas you are interested in working on.
 - Say what your experience is, including pointers to some projects you've worked on.
 - Bonus points if you've contributed to `aimacode` already: look for an open issue and pitch in; let us know what you've done in the application.
-- You don't need a detailed proposal saying what specific things you want to do within an area--just general areas yoiu are interested in.
+- You don't need a detailed proposal saying what specific things you want to do within an area--just general areas you are interested in.